No, ghostwriting isn’t Caspar the Friendly Ghost churning out blog posts on a daily basis.

 Not only do you get to charge more upfront as a ghostwriter, but you also normally get royalties for certain pieces of work.
 These include books, landing pages, direct mail, and other sales copy that generates sales.

-Royalties typically hover around the 3% range, but some writers charge more if they have the track record of creating huge results for prior clients.
+Royalties typically hover around the 3% range, but some writers charge more if they have a track record of creating huge results for prior clients.

 Imagine you help a client generate $1,000,000 in revenue from a new sales campaign.
 3% of that is $30,000 in your pocket on top of the other fees you charge.
 You would be making nearly six figures per month off of a single project!